sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 ## Achievements/Recent achievement

-I led a team of 4 front-end developers in the process of creating and maintaining features while setting design system standards for the design team to follow.
+I led a team of 4 front-end developers in the process of creating and maintaining features while setting clear design system standards for the design team to follow.

 ---